XHAK-FM

 XHAK-FM is a radio station in Mexico, broadcasting at 89.7 FM in Acámbaro, Guanajuato, Mexico.
-It is known as La Mejor and is owned by Organización Radiofónica de Acámbaro along with XHVW-FM 90.5.
+It carries the La Mejor FM grupera format from MVS Radio and is owned by Organización Radiofónica de Acámbaro along with XHVW-FM 90.5.

 History

 Callsign

 XEAK were also the original call letters of a border-blaster radio station licensed to the Tijuana / Rosarito area of the Mexican state of Baja California.
 Branded as The Mighty 690, the original XEAK was one of the first rock music stations to broadcast to Southern California.
 The Tijuana station dropped the XEAK call sign in 1961, but continues to broadcast today with the call sign XEWW-AM.